simon-ritchie/apysc/docs_src/source/display_on_jupyter.md

 # display_on_jupyter interface

-This page will explain the `display_on_jupyter` function interface.
+This page explains the `display_on_jupyter` function interface.

 ## What interface is this?

-The `display_on_jupyter` interface will display the apysc HTML on the Jupyter.
+The `display_on_jupyter` interface displays the apysc HTML on the Jupyter.

 ## Requirements

 This interface requires the Jupyter library.
-If you are not installed Jupyter, you need to install it before going on (e.g., `pip install notebook`).
+Therefore, if you haven't installed Jupyter, you need to install it before going on (e.g., `pip install notebook`).

 For more information, please see: